 Task Reference Task Overview Completed?
-3 Precache operational test content in PAN. (support.assessment.pearson.com/x/dRFgAQ) 4 Create PAN Sessions and assign students to them.
-5 Verify form assignment in PAN Sessions for form-supported accommodations.
-D. Tasks to Complete Two Weeks BEFORE Test Administration 1, 2 Verify receipt of manuals, and inventory and store them.
+3 Create PAN Sessions and assign students to them.
+4 Verify form assignment in PAN Sessions for form-supported accommodations.
+E. Tasks to Complete Two Weeks BEFORE Test Administration 1, 2 Verify receipt of manuals, and inventory and store them.
 3, 4 Order additional manuals if necessary, and download materials.
-5 Prepare to provide accessibility features and accommodations for testing.
-6 If necessary, submit requests to test students in alternate settings, and submit forms for approval for adults using accommodations.
-7 Distribute manuals/security requirements, and train staff in test security requirements and test administration protocols.
-8 Provide additional training to test administrators who will be administering accommodations.
-E. Tasks to E. Tasks to Complete Approximately One or Two Days BEFORE Test Administration 1 Verify that test administrators have covered or removed prohibited materials from the walls of testing rooms.
+5 Precache operational test content in PAN if your school will be using ProctorCache. (support.assessment.pearson.com/x/dRFgAQ) 6 Prepare to provide accessibility features and accommodations for testing.
+7 If necessary, submit requests to test students in alternate settings, and submit forms for approval for adults using accommodations.
+8 Distribute manuals/security requirements, and train staff in test security requirements and test administration protocols.
+9 Provide additional training to test administrators who will be administering accommodations.
+F. Tasks to (Complete Approximately One or Two Days BEFORE Test Administration on 1 Verify that test administrators have covered or removed prohibited materials from the walls of testing rooms.
 2 Confirm that the technology coordinator has completed necessary preparations for testing.
 3 Remove first-year EL students from PAN Sessions for ELA if they will not be participating in this subject area test.
 4 Prepare materials (student testing tickets, equation editor symbol keys, reference sheets, proctor testing tickets).
 5 Prepare and start PAN Sessions.
-F. Tasks to ( F. Tasks to Complete DURING Test Administration 1 Using your document tracking system, distribute materials for testing.
+G. Tasks to Complete DURING Test Administration 1 Using your document tracking system, distribute materials for testing.
 2 Monitor test administration.
 3 Manage situations that may occur during testing.
 4 Securely store materials for testing.
 5 Maintain/update the record of test administrators and their students for each test session.
 6 Collect lists of students who were absent for testing and schedule make-up testing for them.
 Confirm that all students participated.
 7 When test sessions are completed, verify that all secure materials have been returned.
-8 High schools: Collect CBT TAMs for use during the field tests.

 Task Reference Task Overview Completed?
-G. Tasks to G. Tasks to Complete AFTER Test Administration 1 Update student information in PAN and SIMS as needed.
+H. Tasks to Complete AFTER Test Administration 1 Update student information in PAN and SIMS as needed.
 2 Ask your district SIMS contact to make any necessary updates to SIMS.
 3 Complete the PCPA.
 4 Plan to retain materials listed in the PAM for three years.
 5 Recycle or discard materials listed in the PAM.
 6 Securely destroy materials listed in the PAM.
 7 Remove students from PAN Sessions if they were removed from your enrollment.
 8 Make sure each student's test session is in "Complete" or "Marked Complete" status.
 9 Stop PAN Sessions.